krc-coding/h5-lokale-booking/Documentation/DevSetupGuide.md

 ##

-## Suggested debugging method
+# Suggested debugging method
 ### Webside
 - Use your favourite web browser on: localhost:8000

 ### Api
 - Use postman
 - There are a postman collection: `RoomBookingSystem\H5 - Room Booking.postman_collection.json`

 ### App
-- Run `npm start` and an app opens
+- Running: `npm start`; starts an app